Man o' War

 Man o' War (March 29, 1917 – November 1, 1947) was an American Thoroughbred racehorse who is widely regarded as one of the greatest racehorses of all time.
 Several sports publications, including The Blood-Horse, Sports Illustrated, and the Associated Press, voted Man o' War as the best American racehorse of the 20th century.
 During his racing career, just after World War I, Man o' War won 20 of 21 races and $249,465 in purses.
 He was the unofficial 1920 American horse of the year and was honored with Babe Ruth as the outstanding athlete of the year by The New York Times.
 He was inducted into the National Museum of Racing and Hall of Fame in 1957.
 On March 29, 2017, the museum opened a special exhibit in his honor, "Man o' War at 100".

 In 1919, Man o' War won 9 of 10 starts, including the Hopeful Stakes and Belmont Futurity, then the most important races for two-year-old horses in the United States.
-His only loss came at Saratoga Race Course, later nicknamed the Graveyard of Champions, where he lost by a neck to a colt fittingly named Upset.
+His only loss came at Saratoga Race Course, later nicknamed the Graveyard of Champions, where he lost by a neck to a colt named Upset.

 Man o' War was not entered in the 1920 Kentucky Derby because his owner, Samuel Riddle, did not believe in racing at the distance of 10 furlong (one mile and a quarter) so early in a young horse's career.
 Instead, Man o' War made his three-year-old debut in the Preakness Stakes where he defeated Upset by 1 1/2 lengths.
 Man o' War later won the Belmont Stakes by 20 lengths while setting a world record.
 Throughout the summer and fall, he continued to dominate his fellow three-year-olds, setting multiple records while conceding large amounts of weight to his rivals.
 The only time he faced older horses was in the final race of his career in a match race against Sir Barton, who had won what would later be known as the American Triple Crown in 1919.
 Man o' War won easily by seven lengths in the first horserace to be filmed in its entirety.

 Riddle originally intended to race Man o' War in 1921 but decided against it because Man o' War would have been assigned record weights in the handicap format used in almost all races for older horses at the time.
 Instead, Man o' War was retired to stud, where he became a leading sire whose multiple champions included Triple Crown winner War Admiral.
 He was the grandsire of Seabiscuit and his sire line continues today through horses such as In Reality, Tiznow, Da' Tara and Tourist.
 Also successful as a broodmare sire, Man o' War is found in almost all modern American pedigrees.